5.4 Bring-forward arrangements

-If member is under age 65 at any time during a financial year, there is capacity to bring forward one or two years' worth of non-concessional contributions (i.e. $200,000 cap over two years or $300,000 cap over three years) depending on their total superannuation balance on 30 June of the previous financial year.
+If a member is under age 75* at any time during a financial year, they are able to bring forward up to two years' worth of non-concessional contributions (i.e.,3 x the annual non-concessional cap in one financial year), depending on an individual's total superannuation balance on 30 June of the previous financial year.

-Proposed changes from 1 July 2020
+Bring-forward period from 1 July 2023

 This technical resource is intended for the use of financial advisers only.
-It is current as at the date of publication but may be subject to change.
+It is current at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.